ryuumx/serverless-datalake-on-aws/lab1/README.md

-# Part 1: Ingest and Storage
+# Part 1: Ingest and Store

 ## 1. Create an S3 Bucket